 The sunken megalithic chamber at Cloverhill, 500 meters east of Carrowmore, was discovered during extensive ploughing in 1830.
 Great excitement ensued when several of the chamber stones were found to be covered with engravings, and George Petrie used the discovery

-Modern researchers believe that the carvings at Cloverhill belong to the late Bronze age Iron age and are probably contemporary with the carving found within the chamber of Listoghil, which was carved with an iron chisel.
+Modern researchers believe that the carvings at Cloverhill belong to the late bronze age or iron age and are probably contemporary with the carving found within the chamber of Listoghil, which appears to have been carved with an iron chisel.

-Art from Cloverhill in Borlase's Dolmens of Ireland, 1895.
+Art from Cloverhill illustrated in Borlase's Dolmens of Ireland, 1895.

 Heapstown and Carrowkeel